IvanKrtsk/mdsn-test/readme.md

 ##### Then, to work successfully, you will need:
 For database:
-* Create a database with the name "mdsn" on the default PostgreSQL port(5432) with the default login and password "postgres"
+* Create a database with the name "mdsn_db" on the default PostgreSQL port(5432) with the default login and password "postgres"

 For Apache Kafka:
 * I added a "data" folder to the project.
 After you follow the installation tutorial, download and unzip the folder with kafka, you need to move the folder called "data" (from the directory "kafka-files") and place it in the directory "kafka_{version}" **!or add next folders: data/kafka-logs, data/zookeeper manually!**.
 After that, replace the existing files "zookeeper.properties" and "server.properties" of the folder "kafka_{version}/config" with the ones I provided in the directory "kafka-files"